Services at Brush Dental Clinics

 A missing tooth is a serious matter.
 Teeth are made to work together.
 When you lose a tooth, the nearby teeth may tilt or drift into the empty space.

-Great oral health starts here, with a free dental exam for patients without insurance (some limitations apply*).
+Great oral health starts here, with a dental exam.
 Based on this initial exam, your dentist will create your customized dental treatment plan, which will be a guide for you and your dental team going forward in order to give you a healthy mouth.

 While the services you’ll receive may vary, here’s what you can expect at your first dental checkup:

 - A review of your medical history.
 Tell your dentist about your diet or medications as these may impact your treatment and oral health

 - A conversation with your dentist about any concerns you have regarding your teeth, mouth, or overall oral health – we encourage you to ask questions